 As you and your team start creating a list of succinct changes for your developer it's important to keep in mind that these changes are not about your personal preference and they most certainly shouldn't be suggestions.
 If you want to stay on schedule and maintain a decent relationship with a designer that is working at maximum capacity, don't ask to see an image in a different color.
 You can test that later.
 Save it.

 Day 50-60: Pre-Launch Final Sprint

 While the designer is working on those final changes, allow your team to jump aboard.
 Get your developers coding.
 Get into the nitty gritty with COS, connecting links, inputting meta data, QA testing, speed testing, etc. At this stage you're 43 days in and you should be close to launch ready.
 Take a look at our essential pre-launch checklist for more inspiration.

 Day 60-70: Launch and Optimize

 Hit that big red launch button it's time to go public.
 With your heatmap and other UX data collectors in place, it's time to sit back and watch how new visitors interact with your site.
 Send your contacts an email asking them to view your new site and offer their input.
+Start promoting it on social media, pull in as many viewers as you can so you can collect data.
 And while your launchpad site goes live, make sure that you're still connected to the pages from your old site that have yet to be optimized.
 As you see traffic to those pages increase or decrease you'll know what the next pillars are for your next iteration of growth driven design.

 So once you've launched and had time to breathe, start collecting that data and do it all over again with new pages, fresh intel and the inspiration brewing from your improved conversions, traffic and customer satisfaction.
 You can read more about our growth driven design website process here, or go ahead and start your 60 day launch and get our launchpad timeline below.